 Our young actors will have an invaluable opportunity to make a short visit to some prestigious training centers here in Southern California.
 A few past visits have included; UCLA, USC, Claremont Colleges, American Academy of Dramatic Art, and Irvine State University.

-Campers stay in beautiful dormitories on the University of La Verne campus, just 45 minutes outside of Los Angeles.
+Campers stay in beautiful dormitories on the University of La Verne campus, just minutes outside of Los Angeles.
 The living situation is among the safest and secure properties, using state of the art entry and monitoring systems.
 Typically, there are two campers per room.
 Roommates are chosen based on age, gender and our questionnaire form.
-You may request a roommate if you have a friend coming to camp.
+Campers may request a roommate if they have a friend coming to camp.
 Each wing or floor is gender assigned with staff placed through-out the floor.
 There are ALWAYS several supervisors including the Camp Director residing in the dorms.